6 Open Secrets Of Aluminum Bike Frames

 How much weight can an aluminum bike frame hold

-An average aluminum bike is tested and guaranteed to hold between 275 and 325 lbs (125 – 147 kg) including the weight of the bike, rider and the cargo.
+An average aluminum bike is tested and guaranteed to hold between 275 and 325 lbs (125 – 147 kg), including the weight of the bike, rider, and cargo.
 The exact weight limit is usually found in the bike’s manual.
-Bikes made of other materials such as carbon, titanium or steel are usually designed with similar weight limits in mind.
+Bikes made of other materials, such as carbon, titanium, or steel, are usually designed with similar weight limits in mind.

 My average work commute is around 65-85 miles a week.
 I weigh in at 215 lbs. and carry an additional load of about 15 lbs. (work clothes, food, water, and accessories and tools needed to repair on the side of the road in case of blowouts, broken cables, and loose spokes) I ascend and descend 4500 feet a week.
 The total weight is in the ballpark of about 250 lbs.

 Of course, the durability of your aluminum frame varies.
 As well as different variables: what is your intention with the bike?
-Just like steel and titanium frames, aluminum frames are welded in key stress points which hold a substantial amount of force.
-A poorly welded frame will result in a faulty joint, thus a compromised frame.
+Just like steel and titanium frames, aluminum frames are welded in key stress points that hold a substantial amount of force.
+A poorly welded frame will result in a faulty joint and, thus, a compromised frame.

 Conclusion